Edges Are An Art

 How to Apply:

-With your fingers, take small portions of the product and place on the selected hair section until the hair stays in place.
+With your fingers, take small portions of the product and place it on the selected hair section until the hair stays in place.
 You can also use a very fine-toothed and smooth comb to do the same.

 With specialized tools such as an edge brush or the tail of a rattail comb, you can use them to make elaborate designs such as waves and loops.